 Comverse ONE supports RFC 3588 based peer connections.
 Comverse ONE supports TCP and SCTP based transport.
 For Security, only IPSec is supported at this time

 Please see Comverse Camel 2 Compliance documents for full details of Comverse CAMEL 2 compliancy.
-Integration to network for CAMEL 2/3 signaling will either be direct to the MSC over HSL
+Integration to network for CAMEL 2/3 signaling will either be direct to the MSC over HSL/Signtran.

-Real Time VAS/content charging to VAS/content platforms is also assumed to be via Comverse Diameter Charging Interface and Payment Server Interface (Event Charging Interface).
-We assume that VAS’s providers will adapt to Comverse DCI specs.
+Real Time VAS/content charging to VAS/content platforms is also assumed to be via Comverse Diameter Charging Interface and Payment Server Interface (Event Charging Interface) and simulation CAP2.
+We assume that VAS’s providers will adapt to CAP2 simulation.

 Offline charging which is performed in offline mode by using CDR’s from external system.
 CDR’s from external system must be in Comverse format.